microsoft/service-fabric-observer/SampleObserverPlugin/ReadMe.md

 that all other observers have.
 The world is your oyster when it comes to creating your custom observer to do whatever the underlying platform affords.

 ### Note: make sure you know if .NET Core 3.1 is installed on the target server.
 If it is not, then you must use the SelfContained package.
-This is important.
+This is very important.

 As you can see in this project, there are two key files: